 - Share data

 In its journey, an agile enterprise will need to build deeper connections with many other actors making up its external environment.
-Obviously having strong insight and understanding on how competitors are acting is important.
-Dependending on the type of business there may be other important actors who can dramatically change the landscape a business is operating within such as regulators or industry bodies.
+Obviously having strong insight and understanding of how competitors are acting is important.
+Depending on the type of business there may be other important actors who can dramatically change the landscape the business is operating within such as regulators or industry bodies.

 2. Adaptive direction

 A well-functioning CAS has a clear purpose.
 An agile enterprise has a solid and consistent purpose and vision; but a more fluid and flexible strategy for how to go about achieving this.
 The destination they are trying to get to should be clear, while individuals and teams should have autonomy and the ability to self-organise to work out how to get there.
 After all, they are best qualified to make decisions for their area of responsibility and are closer to the information that will enable them to plot the most effective course.